aica-technology/api/docs/docs/concepts/04-aica-applications.md

 To address this challenge, the AICA framework includes at its core a generalized execution process known as the dynamic state engine.

-## The dynamic state engine
+## The Dynamic State Engine

-The dynamic state engine is responsible for managing the states of all the elements of an AICA application.
+The Dynamic State Engine (DSE) is responsible for managing the states of all the elements of an AICA application.

 An AICA application is an interconnected graph of **components**, **controllers** and **hardware interfaces**.
 Components process data in a periodic step function and transfer data as **signals** to other components and controllers.
 Hardware interfaces are drivers that connect controllers to robots.

-The dynamic state engine manages the application state using **events**, which are used to reconfigure parameters, load or unload components, manage component lifecycle states, trigger specific service actions and more.
+The DSE manages the application state using **events**, which are used to reconfigure parameters, load or unload components, manage component lifecycle states, trigger specific service actions and more.

 ## Declarative application descriptions